DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/multiple-browser-windows.md

 The TestCafe API includes methods that open, close, and switch between browser windows.
 You can test websites with pop-up windows and OAuth login forms, debug complex multi-window applications, or run multiple instances of the same web app side-by-side.

 ⚠ This is a **beta** feature.
 Browser support is limited to local instances of Chrome and Firefox.
-You cannot resize child windows.
-You cannot take screenshots or videos of child windows.
+You can resize child windows or make screenshots of them in Chrome only.
+You cannot record videos of child windows.
 The available functionality is subject to further revisions.
 Please do not use this feature in production environments.

 ️🛠️ You can disable support for multiple browser windows if you encounter compatibility issues with your tests.
 Use one of the following settings: